karellopez/docker_workshop_template/workshop/metrics.md

 ### EOG: eye movement interference

-Eye movements and blinks create strong artifacts.
-The EOG (Electrooculogram) sensor records this eye activity and can be used to detect and remove these artifacts from the MEG data.
+The EOG (Electrooculogram) sensor records eye activity and can be used to detect eye movements disturbances, which are usually separated into saccades and blinks.
+The MNE algorithms only identify blinks (Gapontseva, 2023).

 ![pic2](static/05_EOG/02)
 This plot shows the EOG signal over time (blue line).
 Each blink produces a peak, which is labeled by the red dot.